rabdallah-99/library-system/README.md

             - Test suites for the application. <br>
             - Code hosted into a Version Control System to be built through a CI server and deployed to a cloud-based virtual machine. <br><br>
     1.2 <b id=C3> My approach </b> <br>
-           My application is a library system for a school which has a single user (librarian).<br>
+           <p> My application is a library system for a school which has a single user (librarian).<br>
-      It has implemented CRUD by giving the ability to ADD, READ, UPDATE, DELETE any of the items that builds the system like books, authors, categories, borrowers...<br>
+      It has implemented CRUD by giving the ability to ADD, READ, UPDATE, DELETE any of the items that builds the system like books, authors, ...etc, which will be explained as below.<br>
+      The application statisfy "CRUD" functionality by having the following capabilities.
+        - Add Book , Add Category, Add Author, Add Borrower and Add transaction(Borrow book) all these statisfy "Create". <br>
+        - Display books, Display Categories, Display Authors, Display Borrowers and Display transactions, all these satisfy "Read". <br>
+        - Update books, Update Categories, Update Authors and Update Borrowers, all these satisfy "Update". <br>
+        - Delete books, Delete Category, Delete Authors and Delete Borrower all these satisfy "Delete". <br>
       The CI/CD pipeline will be explained later, all the application components are containerised using docker.<br>
-      Unit Testing is applied with every push to the github repository using github webhooks to automate the testing process, build and deploy.<br><br>
+      Unit Testing is applied with every push to the github repository using github webhooks to automate the testing process, build and deploy.</p> <br><br>

 2. <b id=C4> Architecture </b> <br>